FactorOfTheThird/email-development-practice/README.md

 I'm using this repo as a place to practice, experiment, and improve my email development skills over time.

+Keep in mind that some of these might not have in-built dark mode media queries in the final HTML, or any other fixes such as Outlook border-radius fixes.
+In those cases, you should add them yourself.

 ## What is MJML?
 MJML is a framework that simplifies responsive email development and helps make emails more compatible across different clients.